Ann McCauley and Bob Frankel’s son David was a vibrant and loving person who received treatment at McLean over the course of a few years.

-In October 2019, staff members from the Center of Excellence in Psychotic Disorders honored Christopher Manousakis, a mental health specialist at the Schizophrenia and Bipolar Disorder Inpatient Program.
+In October 2019, staff members from the Division of Psychotic Disorders honored Christopher Manousakis, a mental health specialist at the Schizophrenia and Bipolar Disorder Inpatient Program.
 Ann and Bob attended the ceremony.

 “One of the qualities that we saw at the program was that these staff members recognized the dignity of the patients,” shared Bob.
 “I imagine one can have a job like that—maybe not at McLean but at other facilities—and just punch in and out, and make sure everybody’s safe.
 But I think it was different for us, and also for David, who knew he was viewed as a worthy individual.”

 Ann and Bob are grateful that the McLean staff recognized David for the intelligent, caring person he was.
 They could see beyond the illness.

 “The award inspires us to live and work as David did: with kindness and appreciation for every day and everyone.”– Joseph Stoklosa, MD